 A different study of management, owners, and C-suite executives' credentials demonstrated that even leadership team members are no better at using strong, secure passwords.

-Suffice it to say: people use weak passwords at work.
+Suffice it to say: People use weak passwords at work.

 Weak passwords represent a massive cyber vulnerability

 To make matters worse, using weak passwords is often combined with poor password hygiene.
-The most common password hygiene sins are storing passwords in unsecure locations and reusing the same passwords for multiple accounts.
+The most common password hygiene sins are storing passwords in insecure locations and reusing the same passwords for multiple accounts.